Rasarit/maize-price-forecast/README.md

 maize_price_analysis.R
 ```

-The script will generate all plots used in this analysis.
+The script will generate all visualizations used in this analysis.

 ---